isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-js-2.md

    appMeasurement.charSet = "UTF­8";
    ```

-## Migrate from version 1.x to 2.x in JavaScript
+## Migrate from JavaScript 1.x to 2.x

 In version 2.x, all of the public methods are consolidated into the `ADB.va.MediaHeartbeat` class to make it easier on developers.
 Also, all configs are now consolidated into the `ADB.va.MediaHeartbeatConfig` class.